-To review how to draw the block-in of the sphere shown to the left, please visit this page.
+To review how to draw the block-in of the sphere shown to the left, return to Part 1 of the tutorial here.

 As we transition from the block-in to this next stage of drawing, we also shift from thinking in terms of line drawing to thinking about tonal, or value drawing.